 Mileage: 79 miles

 Weather: Low 60s to start.
 Low 80s to end.
-Strong winds at our backs to start the day.
-Very strong cross & head winds to end the day.
+Wind at our backs to start the day.
+Annoying but not too strong head winds to end the day.

 Highlights of the day: